darkfeline/dantalian/doc/manpage.rst

 DESCRIPTION
 -----------

-**dantalian** is the command line utility for dantalian, a transparent tag-based file organization system.
+**dantalian** is the command line utility for Dantalian, a transparent tag-based file organization system.

-Comprehensive documentation can be found online at https://dantalian.readthedocs.org/ (note which version of dantalian the documentation is for).
+Comprehensive documentation can be found online at https://dantalian.readthedocs.org/ (note the version).
 The documentation may also be distributed and installed locally, in which case it can probably be found in the usual location.

 OPTIONS
 -------

 --root *ROOT*
    Specify a specific library to use.

+The following options are for debugging purposes.
+If you run into a bug, run **dantalian** with ``--loglevel=DEBUG --logfile=output.log`` and include the log with the bug report.

 --loglevel *LEVEL*
    Show only logged messages LEVEL and below.
 Can be DEBUG, INFO, WARN,